quii/learn-go-with-tests/hello-world/readme.md

 We're declaring some variables with the syntax `varName := value`, which lets us re-use some values in our test for readability

-##### `t.ErrorF`
+##### `t.Errorf`

-We are calling the `ErrorF` _method_ on our `t` which will print out a message and fail the test.
-The `F` stands for format which allows us to build a string with values inserted into the placeholder values `%s`.
+We are calling the `Errorf` _method_ on our `t` which will print out a message and fail the test.
+The `f` stands for format which allows us to build a string with values inserted into the placeholder values `%s`.
 When you made the test fail it should be clear how it works.

 We will later explore the difference between methods and functions.